SKPVenkataSDeepthi/Machine-Learning/Machine Learning Projects/Diabetes Detection Using Linear Discriminant Analysis LDA/README.md

-This project involves detecting diabetes using the Linear Discriminant Analysis (LDA) model.I have used the Glucose and BMI features from a diabetes dataset, standardize the features, train the LDA model, evaluate its performance, and visualize the decision regions.
+This project involves detecting diabetes using the Linear Discriminant Analysis (LDA) model.I have used the Glucose and BMI features from a diabetes dataset, standardized the features, trained the LDA model, evaluated its performance, and visualized the decision regions.